Adjunct Research Professor of Chemical Engineering and Materials Science

 William M. Keck Chair in Engineering and Distinguished Professor of Electrical and Computer Engineering, Chemical Engineering and Materials Science, and Physics and Astronomy

 Photonics, MOCVD & III-V materials vertical cavity surface emitting lasers, novel photonic devices.

-Assistant Professor of Chemical Engineering and Materials Science
+Assistant Professor of Chemical Engineering and Materials Science and Gerontology

 The Graham Lab focuses on using system biology approaches to understand and develop novel therapeutic approaches for cancer and other human diseases.
 We specialize in using mass spectrometry and other quantitative, high-content technologies to generate proteomic and metabolomic data from cancer cell lines, mouse models and human patient samples.
 Through integration of proteomic, metabolomic, genomic and phenotypic data, we aim to create data-driven computational models across multiple components and time scales.
 These models enable us to extract biological meaning from quantitative, complex data sets.
 Drawing on...

 Lloyd F. Hunt Chair in Electrical Power Engineering and Professor of Electrical and Computer Engineering, Chemical Engineering and Materials Science, and Physics and Astronomy